Former NFL Linebacker Jessie Lemonier Dead at 25, was Expecting Child with Girlfriend: 'Gone Too Soon'

 Lemonier was selected by the Chargers in 2020 as an undrafted free agent, per ESPN.
 He played in six games before joining the Detroit Lions in the 2021 season.

-“We are shocked and saddened to learn of the passing of former Detroit Lion Jessie Lemonier,” the team said in a statement.
-“Jessie was a model teammate and wonderful young man who is gone far too soon.
-Our thoughts and prayers are with his family and friends during this difficult time.”
+"We are shocked and saddened to learn of the passing of former Detroit Lion Jessie Lemonier," a statement published by the Lions said.
+"Jessie was a model teammate and wonderful young man who is gone far too soon."

 — Detroit Lions (@Lions) January 26, 2023